-Cobalt hydroxide is received on site at 66% w/w moisture in 1-tonne bulk bags and stored in the warehouse.
+Cobalt hydroxide is received on site at moisture range of 20-66% w/w in 1-tonne bulk bags and stored in the warehouse.
 The bags are lifted by forklift and broken in a bag breaker before being fed into a storage bin by conveyors.
 The material is fed into a re-pulper where it is mixed with recycled water into a slurry and stored in a feed tank.